 Professional service primarily takes place at a national or international level.
 This service may be oriented toward professional organizations, and it includes such activities as holding office; participating in the organization or operation of conferences; attending professional meetings; serving as chair, discussant, or reviewer for presentations at professional meetings; serving on various professional committees, panels, or boards (e.g., accreditation boards); and presenting professional workshops.
 Professional service contributions may also include serving as editor, associate editor, editorial review board member, or regular reviewer for scholarly or professional journals.
-Additional professional service related to equity, diversity and inclusion may include:
+Additional professional service related to the University's Foundational Pillars may include: